card4ash/chatbot/data/nlu/nlu.md

 - who is in my list of kown recipients?
 - Can we please start over?

+## intent:check_carddb
+- availabe credit_card
+- credit card types
+- available credit card
+- which card can i pay
+- what are the available cared types
+- what card can I pay bill
+- what cards can I pay for
+- which card can I pay for
+- what are card types I can pay for
+- available card types
+- available credit card

 ## intent:help
 - help
 - what can you do?